Rezoning Application - 7740 40 Avenue

 What does this mean?

-In simple terms, City Council is being asked to decide whether this type of use could be allowed on this property in the future.
+In simple terms, City Council was asked to decide whether this type of use could be allowed on this property in the future.
 It does not mean a shelter is approved, being built, or moving to this location.
 It also does not decide how a shelter would operate.
-Those decisions would come later and involve other approvals and the Province of Alberta.
+Those decisions will come later and involve other approvals and the Province of Alberta.

 Does rezoning approve a shelter?